b-gonzalez/Fluent-VBA/README.md

 # Testing notes

 Most of the tests utilize the IFluent interface.
 This is because the tests were written before I introduced the new IFluentOf interface (see notes on this interface below).
 The Meta tests (see below) do include an additional procedure using the IFluentOf interface.
+I will probably refactor most of the tests to also use IFluentOf at a later time.

 # Meta tests